Frequent Questions

 Why do I receive separate bills from the hospital and from the physician?

-When a physician specialist performs these services, he/she is generally required to submit their bill separate from the hospital's bill.
 For example, if you came to the emergency room and had an x-ray and laboratory tests, you may receive a bill from the hospital for technical resources, a bill from the emergency room physician for professional services, a bill from the radiologist for interpreting any x-rays, and a bill from the pathologist for analyzing any specimens taken.

 What should I do when my visit to the emergency room is a result of an automobile accident?